Here’s how much a beach badge costs in South Jersey

 Lifeguards: 10 a.m. to 5 p.m.

-Beach tags: Preseason beach tags are $32 until May 31.
+Beach tags: Preseason tags are $32 until May 31.
 Then, beach tags are $40 seasonal, $17 weekly, $8 daily.
-Free to children ages 11 and younger.
-Also free to veterans and active military and their families (available for purchase/pickup at the Stone Harbor Beach Tag Office at 95th Street and the Beach).
+Free to children 11 and younger.
+Also free to veterans and active military and their families (available for purchase/pickup at the Stone Harbor Beach Tag Office at 95th Street and the beach).

 More information: stoneharbornj.org